 Nikita: I don’t think we have enough words to describe how it feels!
-We never really thought we would be finalists, it's kinda crazy!
+We never really thought we would be finalists, it's kind of crazy!
 We really are so grateful, very encouraged, excited and honoured.

 Can you explain the different stages of the competition that you have completed so far?

 Tina: The first step: First there was an online application for which we had to submit six looks from our previous collection, six looks from our current collection and information about our brand.
 This was open to any designer under the age of 40, with at least two collections.
 They received 1,221 applications from all over the world, out of which 30 candidates were longlisted by the LVMH Prize Committee.

 The second step: The 30 designers were invited to Paris to present their collection to a panel of 42 industry experts, which included people like Tim Blanks, Sarah Mower, Natalie Massenet and Carine Rotifeld, to name a few.
 This took place during Paris Fashion Week, so on the night of the cocktail party, there were guests like Anna Wintour, Nicolas Ghesquiere, Karl Lagerfeld, Raf Simmons and many more, who came to meet all of us!
 We couldn’t believe we met almost the whole fashion industry in the space of two hours!
 The judging panel looked at everyone's work and each had to vote for their top ten.
 The LVMH Committee calculated everyone’s votes and there was a draw between four designers.
 That’s why there are now 12 finalists and not ten.